dev-bootcamp-2019/final-project-DavidMinarsch/README.md

 - The app reads the user's account address and shows all the previous registrations associated to this address.
 The registration information includes the IPFS hash and the timestamp.

 - The user can check if a given file has already been registered and at which time by uploading it to the app.
 If the file has already been registered by the user or another user then the app will show the registration information (IPFS hash and timestamp) and a link to the relevant account address which has registered the file.

-The app is deployed on the Rinkeby test net and served from IPFS at:

 ## Development setup:
 Go to root folder and ensure Node.js version is aligned: